 - Draw layout pattern of bricks and slate pavers on paper.

 - Start from foundation of house and start laying bricks and slate pavers, leaving about 1/2″ between each.

 - Once all bricks and slate pavers are in place, pour sand over spaces between the bricks and pavers.
 Push sand into the spaces using a broom.

 - Using a garden hose on the sprinkle or mist setting, wet the entire area to allow sand to settle.
-Repeat this step again in a few days and fill in any spaces with more sand as needed.

 What Are the Best Yard and Garden Tools to Have for Basic Yard Work